-GCSEs: 7 A*', 4 A
+GCSEs: 7 A*s, 4 A

 Legal work experience:

-Layland Law, London: Informal work placement, June 2007 (1 week)
+Layland Law, London: Informal work placement, June 2018 (1 week)

-At this small firm specialising in Personal Injury, I drafted letters and claims forms; assisted with market research; read and updated case files and attended hearings.
+At this small firm specialising in Personal Injury, I drafted letters and claims forms; assisted with market research; read and updated case files; and attended hearings.
 I improved my confidence in these basic legal tasks and learned the importance of good file management and client care.

-Smiths (Law Firm) London: Open Day, May 2007
+Smiths (Law Firm) London: Open Day, May 2018

-I attended talks by associates, partners and trainees about the various aspects of their work in different practice areas; completed a Negotiation Skills workshop and talked to lawyers from the firm.
+I attended talks by associates, partners and trainees about the various aspects of their work in different practice areas; completed a negotiation skills workshop and talked to lawyers from the firm.
 The event provided a valuable closer look at the work and culture of an international commercial firm.

-Manchester Citizens Advice Bureau: Volunteer, Sept 2006 – July 2007
+Manchester Citizens Advice Bureau: Volunteer, Sept 2017 – July 2018

 I joined the CAB to gain experience of advising clients in real-life situations, making use of my communication and interpersonal skills to help people with their legal problems.
 I successfully completed a training course to gain key skills.